zeus-home/zeus/README.md

 ### Tesseract
 The software running on the central processing hub responsible for establishing communication woth all the devices and maintaing the state of the home.

+#### Oracle
+The deep reinforcement learing model, which will be used to minimise the energy consumptions and increase overall energy efficiency based on user habits.

 ### Hercules
 Hercules is responsible for actually executing the changes in the state of the devices according to the data collected by mercury and decision taken by the tesseract.